FASE – Our Team

 Founder and CEO Roots of Impact

-Director of the BMW Foundation Herbert Quandt
+Member of the Board of BMW Foundation Herbert Quandt

 Markus Hipp has been a Board member of the BMW Foundation Herbert Quandt since 2006.
 In this function, he is devoting his energy and passion to help building the Foundation’s global leadership programs and Responsible Leaders Network.
 In addition to his professional activities, Markus Hipp is involved in numerous organizations and social enterprises, for example on the supervisory board of Museum of Tomorrow International, on the advisory board of Generationsbrücke Deutschland, on Germany’s largest donation platform Betterplace.org and on the Leadership Advisory Board of Quadriga University Berlin.
 In addition, he lectures at the European Business School (EBS) in the field of foundation management.
 Markus has actively supported the professional setup of FASE and is convinced of the crucial role that a strong intermediary can play in enhancing the capacities of social enterprises, thereby rendering the sector attractive for new investors.